noborus/trdsql/README.md

 The difference from these tools is that the syntax of PostgreSQL or MySQL can be used.

-You need to prepare a database server, if you want to use PostgreSQL or MySQL syntax.
+You need to prepare a database server if you want to use PostgreSQL or MySQL syntax.

 ## INSTALL